 3.1 Service

-Under this Agreement, FPL shall provide Customer with Generation Interconnection Service for the Facility for the term of this Agreement.
+FPL shall provide Customer with Generation Interconnection Service for the Facility during the term of this Agreement.

 3.2 Scope of Service

-FPL shall provide Generation Interconnection Service for the Facility at the Point of Interconnection for 366 MW not to exceed this limit unless authorized by FPL in advance.
-In the event of a proposed increase in the output of the Facility or other change or Modification to the Customer's Facility, the Customer's Interconnection Facilities, the configuration and/or operation of the Facility, that, in FPL’s reasonable judgment, may have a material impact on FPL's Interconnection Facilities, the FPL Transmission System or FPL’s ability to provide GIS, the Customer shall make a request for Generation Interconnection Service associated with such increase in the output of the Facility or Modification to the configuration or operation of the Facility pursuant to FPL’s applicable requirements.
-Parties shall negotiate appropriate revisions to this Agreement, including the specifications or requirements set forth in the Appendices to this Agreement, necessary to permit FPL to provide Generation Interconnection Service to the Facility under this Agreement in a secure and reliable manner.
+FPL shall provide Generation Interconnection Service for the Facility at the Point of Interconnection for 849MW.
+Customer’s Facility not to exceed this limit unless authorized by FPL in advance.
+In the event of a proposed permanent and material increase in the output of the Facility or other material change or Modification to the Facility, the Customer's Interconnection Facilities, the configuration and/or operation of the Facility that impacts the Generation Interconnection Services, the Parties shall negotiate appropriate revisions to this Agreement, including the specifications or requirements set forth in the Appendices to this Agreement, necessary to permit FPL to provide Generation Interconnection Service to the Facility under this Agreement in a safe and reliable manner.

-3.2.1 FPL shall have no obligation under this Agreement to pay Customer any wheeling or other charges for electric power and/or energy transferred through the Customer's equipment or for power or ancillary services provided by Customer under this Agreement for the benefit of the FPL Transmission System.
+3.2.1 Except as otherwise provided under this Agreement, FPL shall have no obligation under this Agreement to pay Customer any wheeling or other charges for electric power and/or energy transferred through the Customer's equipment or for power or ancillary services provided by Customer under this Agreement to facilitate the Facility’s interconnection with the FPL Transmission System.

-3.2.2 FPL shall have no obligation under this Agreement to make arrangements or pay under applicable tariffs for transmission and ancillary services associated with the delivery of electricity and ancillary electrical products produced by the Facility.
+3.2.2 Except as otherwise provided under this Agreement, FPL shall have no obligation under this Agreement to make arrangements or pay under applicable tariffs for transmission and ancillary services associated with the delivery of electricity and ancillary electrical products produced by the Facility.

-3.2.3 FPL shall have no obligation under this Agreement to procure electricity and ancillary electrical products to satisfy the Customer's station service or other requirements.
+3.2.3 Except as otherwise provided under this Agreement, FPL shall have no obligation under this Agreement to procure electricity and ancillary electrical products to satisfy the Customer's station service or other requirements.

-3.2.4 FPL shall have no obligation under this Agreement to make arrangements under applicable tariffs for transmission, losses, and ancillary services associated with the use of the FPL Transmission System for the delivery of electricity and ancillary electrical products to the Facility.
+3.2.4 Except as otherwise provided under this Agreement, FPL shall have no obligation under this Agreement to make arrangements under applicable tariffs for transmission, losses, and ancillary services associated with the use of the FPL Transmission System for the delivery of electricity and ancillary electrical products to the Facility.

 3.2.5 FPL makes no representations to Customer regarding the availability of transmission service on the FPL Transmission System, and Customer agrees that the availability of transmission service on the FPL Transmission System may not be inferred or implied from FPL's execution of this Agreement.
 If Customer wishes to obtain transmission service on the FPL Transmission System, Customer must request such service in accordance with the provisions of FPL’s Open Access Transmission Tariff.